ipython-contrib/jupyter_contrib_nbextensions/docs/source/install.md

 All the usual pip options apply, e.g. using pip's `--upgrade` flag to force an upgrade, or `-e` for an editable install.

+### Conda
+There are conda packages for the notebook extensions and the notebook extensions configurator available from [conda-forge](https://conda-forge.github.io).
+You can install both using

+    conda install -c conda-forge jupyter_contrib_nbextensions

+This also automatically installs the Javascript and CSS files (using `jupyter contrib nbextension install --sys-prefix`), so the second installation step below can therefore be skipped.

+### Installation from cloned Repo
 You can also install from a cloned repo, which can be useful for development.
 You can clone the repo using